Kurt Kuenne: Dear Zachary

 Kuenne's documentary Dear Zachary (2008), about the murder of his childhood friend Andrew Bagby, was received as a documentary that "will rip you apart inside and pour your guts out through your tear ducts".
 Kuenne produced, directed, and scored the movie by himself.
 The only financial help given were donations to expand the YouTube short film into a full length feature.

 Shuffle

 His latest feature film Shuffle (2011) again stars T. J. Thyne, playing a man who finds his life running out of sequence.
 It won the Jury Award for Best Feature at the 17th Stony Brook Film Festival.

+Cyrano de Bergerac

+Kuenne's “Cyrano de Bergerac” score will open the 2025 Pordenone Silent Film Festival.

+Kurt has revised and updated his 1999 orchestral score for the 1923 silent classic Cyrano de Bergerac for the premiere of the film’s beautiful new 4K restoration at the Pordenone Silent Film Festival in Italy, which will be performed live to picture by the Orchestra da Camera di Pordenone, conducted by Maestro Ben Palmer.
+“Cyrano de Bergerac” is the festival’s opening event on Saturday, October 4th 2025.